 Las Vegas's culinary establishments go all out to meet the myriad tastes of its global visitors.
 For a calorie-laden affair, dine at Heart Attack Grill that offers decadent menu items.
 Seafood fans have much to cheer about in the clam, lobster, prawn and crab preparations.
 The city offers it all, from Michelin-starred French restaurants to local steakhouses, English pubs, themed lounges, Irish bars, Asian takeaway and more.

 What is the weather like in Las Vegas?

 The weather in Las Vegas

 The best time to visit is in spring and fall - so from March to May, and October and November when it's not too cold or hot.
-Summertime can get particularly busy, and your Las Vegas holiday home will have to be booked in advance for staying in the summer.
+Summertime can get particularly busy, and your Las Vegas holiday accommodation will have to be booked well in advance if you visit in the summer.
 During winters, its possible to go skiing and snowboarding in the surrounding mountains (such as in Lee Canyon and on Mt.
 Charleston), and you can also enjoy the magical year-end festivities on the Strip.

 The sights and sounds of Vegas

 The Aquarium at The Mirage with its dolphin habitat is a good place to start, followed by the fascinating Bodies exhibition at the Luxor.
 Not for the faint-hearted, it displays thirteen human body specimens and over 260 organs and partial body parts, all carefully dissected and preserved.
 The Botanical Gardens at the Bellagio are Vegas' green lung, which are definitely worth exploring along with the 15-acre Flamingo Garden.
 The Las Vegas Chinatown Plaza has some fabulous shopping and food options, as do the Miracle Mile Shops at Planet Hollywood.